ukihunter/Chatty-React-Firebase-Chat-Application/README.md

   -Open a pull request.

 **License**

 -This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments